 the may garden chores

-LAST MAY I ADVISED us all to remember, amid the frenzy, that there is nothing wrong that some good-quality mulch won’t improve visually (while helping build soil beneath as a bonus).
+EACH MAY I ADVISE us all to remember, amid the frenzy, that there is nothing wrong that some good-quality mulch won’t improve visually (while helping build soil beneath as a bonus).
 I’m spreading it as fast as I can, but I have to say:

-Some aftermath of The Winter That Wasn’t cannot be hidden, and must be erased by more violent tactics, like a hefty chain attached to a giant truck to yank out suddenly dead trees and shrubs for whom a “mild” winter (following a dry 2015 growing season) actually may have meant terminal havoc.
-More on all that later, once the carcasses are out and examined, and the forensics gathered.
+Winters ain’t what they used to be (for better or worse).
+In 2017, the snow barely melted in time to cram in my spring cleanup before garden-visiting events began here.
+In 2016, it was different: Some aftermaths of that Winter That Wasn’t that year could not be hidden, and had to be erased by more violent tactics, like a hefty chain attached to a giant truck to yank out suddenly dead trees and shrubs for whom a “mild” winter (following a dry 2015 growing season) actually may have meant terminal havoc.

-While I wait for the rescue squad, onward I mulch, along with aggressive weeding—two top chores of the merry-and-not-so month of May.
+Whether working in extra-high gear, or the year before while waiting for the rescue squad, onward I always mulch, along with aggressive weeding—two top chores of the merry-and-not-so month of May…and trying to restore sanity with a lot of edging as well.
 But more creative-feeling to-do’s are on the list, too, I promise.

 garden elsewhere? regional links